ziesha-network/uzi-miner/README.md

 # Uzi

-A RandomX CPU-miner for Zeeka cryptocurrency
+A RandomX CPU-miner for Ziesha cryptocurrency

 ## Usage